 Emergency Savings Programs

 Veteran financial wellness also suffers among those who have less in liquid savings or feel they could not absorb an unexpected financial shock.
-In a 2021 Military Family Advisory Network survey, 38.4% of veteran families reported that they have less than $500 in an emergency savings fund, or no fund at all.
-This suggests that employers can help relieve financial stress among veteran employees through automatic emergency savings programs.
+Research indicates that around 38% of veterans have less than $500 in an emergency savings fund, or no fund at all.
+These numbers suggest that one way to help relieve financial stress among veteran employees is through an employer-sponsored emergency savings plan.

 These plans allow employees to contribute after-tax payroll deductions automatically into a customized savings account.
 Many employers also make matching contributions, much as they might with a 401(k).
 Depending on plan design, these funds can be available at any time and for any reason.
 In addition, most Emergency Savings Accounts (ESAs) are portable, meaning that veterans and other employees can take advantage of the program and retain its benefits even when they have a change in employment.